Harvard Business School MBA: Acceptance Rate, Deadlines, Cost, Requirements, & Program Overview

 For those applying to joint degree programs with the Harvard Medical School, Harvard School of Dental Medicine, Harvard Law School, and Harvard Kennedy School, an additional essay is required:

-How do you expect the joint degree experience to benefit you on both a professional and a personal level?
+• How do you expect the joint degree experience to benefit you on both a professional and a personal level?
 (400 words)

-Letters of Recommendation
+HBS Letters of Recommendation

-You’ll need two letters of recommendation submitted on or before the deadline of the round you’re applying in.
+You’ll need two letters of recommendation submitted on or before the deadline of the round you’re applying to.
 Harvard does not have any requirements for who these recommenders should be: how well the person knows you takes priority over seniority level, and the admissions committee understands that not every applicant can ask a current direct supervisor for a recommendation.
 When choosing your recommenders, seek out people who know you well.
 That can be a former supervisor, a colleague, or someone you’ve collaborated with on an activity outside of work.
-Your recommenders will fill out a personal qualities and skills grid, and answer two additional questions:
+Your recommenders will fill out a personal qualities and skills grid and answer two additional questions:

 • How do the candidate's performance, potential, background, or personal qualities compare to those of other well-qualified individuals in similar roles?
 Please provide specific examples.
 (300 words)